 On Jan.
-29, 2002, Prince William County became the first in the Commonwealth to earn the Certified Crime Prevention Community designation.
+29, 2002, Prince William County earned the Certified Crime Prevention Community designation.
 Since that time, the Crime Prevention Unit has recertified every three years to maintain this certification.
 The most recent recertification was achieved in 2011.

 The Certified Crime Prevention Community Program is a state program that publicly recognizes and certifies localities that have implemented a defined set of community-safety strategies identified by the state Department of Criminal Justice Services